-- 1. Regional Veteran leadership: One SSVF grantee in each region is designated as the lead and must coordinate the whole region's response to Veteran homelessness. - 2.
-The NC BoS CoC Veteran Subcommittee: This subcommittee oversees the NC BoS CoC's plan to end Veteran homelessness.
-It consists of all SSVF grantees, representatives from federal and state government, representatives from every VA Medical Center, and other interested parties. - Using by-name lists to track Veteran homelessness: The CoC will use by-name lists that track every Veteran experiencing homelessness and their housing and service needs.
-In 2018, these lists will be tracked using HMIS.
+- 1. Regional Veteran leadership: One SSVF grantee in each region is designated as the lead and must coordinate the whole region's response to Veteran homelessness. - The NC BoS CoC Veteran Subcommittee: This subcommittee oversees the NC BoS CoC's plan to end Veteran homelessness.
+It consists of all SSVF grantees, representatives from federal and state government, representatives from every VA Medical Center serving NC BoS CoC counties, and other interested parties. - 3.
+Using by-name lists to track Veteran homelessness: The CoC uses by-name lists that track every Veteran experiencing homelessness and their housing and service needs.
+These lists are tracked using HMIS.